Abhiram2144/Football-league-management/docs/CMMI2.md

 All members participate in every sprint; primary ownership rotates but all members review, test and contribute to integration.
 Below is the canonical set of user stories and the primary member assignment groups (each member remains responsible for their primary area but collaborates broadly):

-- Member A — League & Team Management (Lead: Mahir)
+-- Member A — League & Team Management (Lead: Neel)
   - A1 — Create League
   - A2 — Add Team
   - A3 — Validate Duplicate Teams